magomimmo/modern-cljs/doc/second-edition/tutorial-14.md

 {:test 1, :pass 13, :fail 0, :error 0, :type :summary}
 ```

-As you now have one test running 13 assertions and all of them
+As you see, we have one test running 13 assertions and all of them
 succeeded.

 ### The magic